vistormu/tactileforce/raspberry/README.md

 ### main program

-the `run.go` file is the most important one. it reads the configuration file, sets up the sensors and filetrs, and reads and sends the data in the loop.
+the `run.go` file is the most important one. it reads the configuration file, sets up the sensors and filters, and reads and sends the data in the loop.

-if you want to send more data via udp, add it to the `data` map in line `165`.

 ### sensors